 PGS has an Internal Audit Department reporting directly to the Audit Committee on its audit planning and audit reports.
 The purpose of the Internal Audit Department is to perform independent, objective assurance and consulting activities that add value and improve the Company’s initiatives in financial, operational and compliance areas.

-The scope of work for the Internal Audit Department includes determining whether the Company’s risk management, control, and governance processes, as designed and represented by management, are adequate and well-functioning.
-The department has established a process for monitoring that adequate internal control-related activities are integrated into significant PGS business operations worldwide and that focus is directed towards areas of perceived high risk.
-Any non-conformance is systematically followed up and corrective measures are implemented and their effects monitored.
+The scope of work for the Internal Audit Department includes determining whether the Company’s risk management, control, and governance, as designed and represented by management, are adequate and well-functioning.

 11. Remuneration of the Board of Directors and Executive Management

-For details on compensation to individual Directors, please see Note 29 to the consolited financial statements of PGS.
+For details on compensation to individual Directors, please see note 29 to the consolidated financial statements of PGS.

-Remuneration payable to the shareholder elected Directors will be proposed by the Nomination Committee according to its Mandate and Charter, and is submitted to the AGM for approval.
+Remuneration payable to both employee elected and shareholder elected Directors will be proposed by the Nomination Committee according to its Mandate and Charter, and is submitted to the AGM for approval.